The Yang-Mills Gradient Flow and Loop Spaces of Compact Lie Groups: A priori estimates

 is satisfied. \end{lem}

 \begin{proof} We start with the standard parabolic estimate

 as obtained (for any $p\geq2$) in Step 3 of the proof of \cite[Theorem 8.5]{Web}.
-To prove the lemma, it therefore remains to estimate the last term in \eqref{eq:parabolicinitialvalue}, which we split into integrals over $[0,T]$ and $[T,\infty)$ for sufficiently large $T>0$.
-We apply Lemma \ref{lem:linL2est2} to the operator $L:=H_{x^+}-\delta$, which has spectrum bounded away from $0$ by our choice of $\delta$.
-Defining $\mathcal D_{x^+}^{\delta}:=\frac{d}{ds}+L$ this yields for a constant $c(x^+,T)$ the estimate
+To prove the lemma, it therefore remains to further estimate the last term in \eqref{eq:parabolicinitialvalue1}, which we split into integrals over $[0,T]$ and $[T,\infty)$ for sufficiently large $T>0$.
+We apply Lemma \ref{lem:linL2est2} to the self-adjoint operator $L\coloneqq H_{x^+}-\delta$ on the Hilbert space $L^2(S^1)$, which has spectrum bounded away from $0$ for sufficiently small $\delta>0$.
+Defining $\mathcal D_{x^+}^{\delta}\coloneqq\frac{d}{ds}+L$ this yields for a constant $c(x^+,p)$ the estimate